The PKR (surface laser technique)

 The following video shows the entire of a procedure of PKR (surface laser) bilateral, started by the left eye.
 The treatment is optimized for wave-front (wavefront optimized) and use iris recognition for alignment and optimal balance of treatment.
 The technique used for the removal of the epithelium is thrifty and not traumatic (unlike the classic PKR and the EpiLASIK, who uses a machine to separate the epithelium of uncontrolled way).
 Done this way, the technique of PKR is without risk intraoperative.
 Anesthesia is purely topical (drops).

-If PKR is painless, a feeling of discomfort, burning occurs in the hours that follow and generally lasts less than 24 hours.
-Most surgeons cover the surface of the eye with a special contact lens at the end of the intervention which allows, in addition to the painkillers, make the post operative pain quite bearable.
-The contact lens is kept a few days prior to withdrawal.
+If the PKR procedure is painless during its performance, a feeling of discomfort, burning occurs in the hours that follow and usually lasts less than 24 hours.
+Most surgeons cover the surface of the eye with a Contact lensspecial at the end of the operation, which makes it possible, in addition to taking painkillers, to make the postoperative pain completely bearable.
+It Contact lensis kept a few days before withdrawal.

 The PKR induces a slightly longer than LASIK healing phase, because we expect that the epithelium grows back on the surface of the reshaped cornea, which takes a few days.
 The pose of a non corrective soft contact lens on the right cornea after laser correction helps speed up the re-growth of the epithelium.
 Taking Painkiller to alleviate pain (whose duration does not exceed 24 hours, usually).